EarthlingInteractive/ChangeItLater/README.md

 ```

+## Design goals

+- Keep the application developer in control by:
+  - Minimizing 'magic' and 'keep all the wires exposed'
+  - Attempting to balance re-usable code (which goes into libraries)
+    with stuff that the application developer might want to change
+    (which gets copied in as boilerplate)
+  - Holding 'frameworky' code to the same standards as library could world be,
+    such as namespacing and avoiding global variables
+- Define conventions and provide boilerplate code to support:
+  - Project directory structure, including deployment config files
+  - Bootstrapping (all the procedural stuff that initializes the environment and kicks off request handling)
+  - Request routing (deciding what to do based on a web request)
+  - Custom 'page actions'
+    (objects that are invoked to _do something_ in response to a web request)
+  - CRUD REST APIs (using [PHP CMIP-REST](https://github.com/EarthlingInteractive/PHPCMIPREST))
+  - Templated views
+  - Component classes
+  - Logging
+  - Error handling
+  - Authentication and authorization
+  - Common webapp features such as user logins
+  - Deploying to shared hosting environments
+  - Deploying using containers (e.g. Docker)[*](#containerization)
+- Separate construction of HTTP responses from actually sending them
+  using [Nife](https://github.com/ryprop/Nife) Blob and HTTP Reponse objects.

 ## Philosophy

+Someone tried to make me use Laravel once but it didn't work because I hated it too much.
+So I formalized some of the stuff I'd been doing things
+and called it "Phrebar" because rebar is cool and this is like the PHP version.

 The framework should be subservient to the application, not the other
 way around.
 With regard to which specific technologies are used, it